Phone

 Misuse and penalties

-If the misuse interferes with an emergency call these penalties increase under section 194 of the Act to:
+If the misuse interferes with an emergency call these penalties increase under section 193 or 194 of the Act to:

-These penalties are set to increase every 3 years.
+These penalties are set to increase with CPI.

 In minor cases the ACMA may choose to issue an infringement notice for a lesser amount, at their discretion and assessed on a case-by-case basis.